dockstore/dockstore/_docs/hosted-tools-and-workflows.md

 * Register a Hosted Tool and Workflow on Dockstore

 ## Introduction to Hosted Tools and Workflows
 A hosted tool or workflow is simply an entry where instead of files being stored in a Git repository they are stored within Dockstore.
-It is useful if you don't use GitHub, or if you want to take advantage of our sharing features.
+It is useful if you don't use GitHub, or if you want to take advantage of our sharing features to share your work with a limited audience.

 **Note:** For hosted tools we do not store the Docker image in our own registry.